 To date, our overall financial results have not been negatively impacted by the COVID-19 pandemic.
-H1 performance was impacted both positively by improvements in logistics and adversely by ongoing supply chain challenges for certain imported PR brands and production of Corby brands for export markets.
+Fiscal year to date performance was impacted both positively by improvements in logistics and adversely by ongoing supply chain challenges for certain imported PR brands and production of Corby brands for export markets.